-The effects of providing fixed compensation and lottery-based rewards on uptake of medical male circumcision in Kenya
+The effects of providing fixed compensation and lottery-based rewards on uptake of medical male circumcision in Kenya A randomized trial

 Background: Effective demand creation strategies are needed to increase uptake of medical male circumcision and reduce new HIV infections in eastern and southern Africa.
 Building on insights from behavioral economics, we assessed whether providing compensation for opportunity costs of time or lottery-based rewards can increase male circumcision uptake in Kenya.